TRAVEL IDEAS FOR PEOPLE HEADING TO THE BIG RED BASH

 - William Creek is just over 200km of dirt road further on and the start of the Oodnadatta Track.
-Its a rough old track in places and we recommend a speed no water that 80kph to reduce the chance flat tyres.
+Its a rough old track in places and we recommend a speed no greater than 80kph to reduce the chance flat tyres.
 There are many interesting things to look at on this track:

 - 52km Mutonia Sculpture Park.
 There are old planes and metal sculptures to see here.